 Information for Students and Families

-What is the Commonwealth Dual Enrollment Program (CDEP)?
+What is the Commonwealth Dual Enrollment Partnership (CDEP)?

 What are the benefits of CDEP?

 Who is eligible to participate?

 Are the courses guaranteed to transfer when I enroll in college after high school?

 What credits will I earn for the courses I complete successfully?

 I am interested in participating.
 How can I get more information?